brycewray/eleventy_solo/src/posts/2020/04/webmentions-three-ssgs-1.md

 description: "The intro to a five-part series about incorporating webmentions into three different static site generators (SSGs)."
 author: Bryce Wray
 date: 2020-04-28T21:30:00
-#lastmod: TBD
+lastmod: 2020-07-26T15:00:00
 discussionId: "2020-04-webmentions-three-ssgs-1"
 featured_image: group-chat-photoillustration-3354365_4928x2855.jpg
 featured_image_alt: "Photoillustration of a multi-participant web chat"
 featured_image_caption: "Image: Gerd Altmann; Pixabay"
 ---

-**Note**: This is the Introduction to a five-part series about how you can set up [webmentions](https://indieweb.org/webmention) in websites built by three different [static site generators](https://staticgen.com) (SSGs): [Eleventy](https://11ty.dev), [Hugo](https://gohugo.io), and [Gatsby](https://gatsbyjs.org).
+**Original opening note**: This is the Introduction to a five-part series about how you can set up [webmentions](https://indieweb.org/webmention) in websites built by three different [static site generators](https://staticgen.com) (SSGs): [Eleventy](https://11ty.dev), [Hugo](https://gohugo.io), and [Gatsby](https://gatsbyjs.org).
 In the [conclusion](/posts/2020/04/webmentions-three-ssgs-5), you'll find a bibliography of the best articles I found on the subject of this series.
 All of the articles link (even if only through tiny [GitHub](https://github.com) logos) to their authors' code.
 They were invaluable to this effort, and I encourage you to take particular notice of them and their authors.{.yellowBox}

+**Added note, 2020-07-26**: I have now archived the various configuration files linked within this series within a [GitHub repo](https://github.com/brycewray/files-webmentions) of their own and changed the links accordingly, so as to make them immune to ongoing changes in the repos originally linked from this series.{.yellowBox}

 It's an [often-misattributed](https://www.artsy.net/article/artsy-editorial-four-iconic-quotes-artists) phrase: "Good artists copy; great artists steal."
 Well, in the case of your faithful correspondent, here, it's more a case of "Great coders code; mediocre coders borrow shamelessly."
 But, if I didn't, I couldn't keep this site going, so shameless I shall continue to be.